-Whether you’re learning Spanish in the evenings after work, working out twice a day, or working overtime at a tech startup, many of us are finding ways to be more productive and efficient than ever.
-But the obsession we have with productivity in today’s world comes at a cost.
+Whether you’re learning Spanish in the evenings after work, working out twice a day, or working overtime at a tech startup, many of us are finding ways to be more productive — but we do pay a price for it.

-Odds are it’s making you feel stressed out, tired, unhappy, and sometimes even physically ill.
+Odds are, being always on makes you feel stressed out, tired, and sometimes physically ill.
 Modern society leads us to believe that high productivity is the most important thing in life.
 But in reality, often, the only thing we succeed in is making ourselves miserable.

 In Do Nothing: How to Break Away from Overworking, Overdoing, and Underliving, author Celeste Headlee offers the cure: make time for leisure.
-She traces the rise of our efficient way of life through history and details the consequences we face from constantly stretching ourselves too thin.
 She believes that if we are going to be truly happy, we need to first rediscover the joy of leisure.

 Here are the 3 of the most helpful lessons this book taught me:

 - Our fixation with efficiency in today’s culture can be traced back to the past.